usadellab/untwist/README.md

 `bcftools` (version 1.9) was used to filter out SNPs correlated to other positions with an `r^2 > 0.7` within a window of size 1,000 bp.

-After filtering **1,031,085 SNPs** remained.
+After filtering **To Do SNPs** remained.
 The result is stored in file `./results/all_public_and_all_untwist_SNP_filtered.vcf.gz`.

 #### Complete Linkage Clustering based on identity by state (IBS) distances